 - In a large sauté pan, heat the olive oil, add the onion and jackfruit; sauté until the onion is slightly caramelized

-- Add the remaining ingredients and continue to sauté over medium heat for 10-15 minutes.
+- Add the remaining ingredients with the exception of the bbq sauce.
+Continue to sauté over medium heat for 10-15 minutes.
 Stir often because brown sugar will burn easily.

-- Once cooked, use a fork to press the remaining larger pieces of jackfruit so that the pieces fall apart and resembled the fibers of cooked pork.
+- Once cooked, use a fork to press the remaining larger pieces of jackfruit so that the pieces fall apart and resemble the fibers of cooked pork.

 - Add one cup of your favourite bbq sauce and stir into the pork.
 Continue to cook until sauce is heated through.